 Both merit-based and need-based aid is available to students based on their record of academic achievement and leadership, along with their successful completion of the FAFSA and CSS profile.

 The Rhodes College Net Price Calculator is one tool that can assist you in estimating an Expected Family Contribution (EFC) and exploring what types of aid might be available to you to assist in paying for the costs associated with your education at Rhodes.

 All applicants will be considered for numerous merit-based scholarships and fellowships.
 These highly competitive awards are determined on an individual basis and celebrate the strength and achievements of each admitted student, in and out of the classroom.

-The cost for tuition and fees at Rhodes is among the lowest of the national liberal arts colleges.
-Still, we understand that financing a college education is a big task and we are here to help.
+The cost of tuition and fees at Rhodes is among the lowest of the national liberal arts colleges.
+Still, we understand that financing a college education is a big task, and we are here to help.
 Most Rhodes students end up paying no more than the cost of a state school.